-- What role does the outdoor adventure and survival novel play in today's increasingly developed world? - 2) Three Cups of Tea was originally categorized as a memoir - supposedly an accurate account of someone's experience based on his or her memories of events.
+- 1. What role does the outdoor adventure and survival novel play in today's increasingly developed world? - 2.
+Do young adults read Westerns? - 3.
+Is a book an adventure book if it also infuses the supernatural, fantasy, or other unrealistic elements of various genres into the plot and theme? - 4.
+Three Cups of Tea (a book cited in the Nile Guide blog article) was originally categorized as a memoir-supposedly an accurate account of someone's experience based on his or her memories of events.
 Eventually a controversy arose about the accuracy of Greg Mortenson's account.
-Read "Three Cups of Tea' Author Defends Book" in the April 11, 2011 post in the New York Times http://tinyurl.com/d889vgs then discuss: memoir or fiction?
+Read "'Three Cups of Tea' Author Defends Book" in the April 11, 2011 post in the New York Times www.nytimes.com/2011/04/18/ business/media/18mortenson.html then discuss: memoir or fiction?